George Curzon, 1st Marquess Curzon of Kedleston: Early life

 I dine at Blenheim once a week.

 When Spring Rice was assigned to the British Embassy to the United States in 1894–1895, he was suspected by Curzon of trying to prevent Curzon's engagement to the American Mary Leiter, whom Curzon nevertheless married.
 Spring Rice assumed for a certainty, like many of Curzon's other friends, that Curzon would inevitably become Foreign Secretary: he wrote to Curzon in 1891, 'When you are Secretary of State for Foreign Affairs I hope you will restore the vanished glory of England, lead the European concert, decide the fate of nations, and give me three months' leave instead of two'.

 Old texts state that he spent few months in a cottage in Dehradun, India.
 Though exact records are not available there is a road named after him there (probably near his erstwhile cottage).

 Early political career

 In his youth, Curzon regularly attended debates at the House of Commons.
 Curzon became Assistant Private Secretary to the Marquess of Salisbury in 1885, and in 1886 entered Parliament as Member for Southport in south-west Lancashire.
-His maiden speech, which was chiefly an attack on home rule and Irish nationalism, was regarded in much the same way as his oratory at the Oxford Union: brilliant and eloquent but also presumptuous and rather too self-assured.
-The press reaction was mainly favourable.
+The press reaction to his maiden speech, was mainly favourable.
 The Times called it 'brilliant' while other newspapers described it as 'capital' and a 'decided success', and the St James' Gazette deemed it 'very successful' though 'unnecessarily flippant in tone'.
 Subsequent performances in the Commons, often dealing with Ireland or reform of the House of Lords (which he supported), received similar verdicts.
 He was Under-Secretary of State for India in 1891–1892 and Under-Secretary of State for Foreign Affairs in 1895–1898.